pacellif/YnS---KK-Analysis/README.md

 Each of the two macro can be divided in three parts:
 1. The first one includes the importation of libraries and modules, opens the .root files and builds the RDataFrame.
-2. The second part contains the definition of functions which will draw and save all the plots for the analysis.
+2. The second part contains the definition of functions which will draw and save all the plots for the analysis (_plot functions_).
 3. In the last part, it is implemented an interface that allows to choose which plots to print.

 ### 1. Starting